Breaking Down the Myths Around Rosé

 Although sweet rosés do exist, most rosé wines are actually vinified dry.
 Dry rosés are usually fruit-forward, meaning that fruit-driven flavors (strawberries, citrus, lemon, and beyond) are abundantly present in the juice, though the actual amount of residual sugar found in the wine is little to none.

-For those looking for a delicious sweet rosé option, we can’t get enough of Patrick Bottex’s Bugey-Cerdon 'La Cueille' NV enough.
+For those looking for a delicious semi-sweet rosé option, we can’t get enough of Patrick Bottex’s Bugey-Cerdon 'La Cueille' NV enough.
 This méthode ancestrale sparkling wine’s residual sugar is beautifully balanced by truckloads of acidity, which makes it perfect for sipping before, during, or after a long meal -- and at less than $25 a bottle, the wine is an absolute steal.
+This is one our favorites for brunch!

 Myth #2: Rosé Is a Mix of Red and White Wine